colejarczyk/doc/api/points_transfers.rst

 .. note::

-    Returned pointsTransferId is a uuid of created P2P spend points transfer.
+    Returned pointsTransferId is a UUID of the P2P spend points transfer created.

 Transfer points between customers (customer)
 --------------------------------------------

-To transfer points between logged in customer and another customer you will need to call the ``/api/customer/points/p2p-transfer`` endpoint with the ``POST`` method.
+To transfer points between logged in customer and another customer you need to call the ``/api/customer/points/p2p-transfer`` endpoint with the ``POST`` method.

 Definition
 ^^^^^^^^^^